-Students at all stages have different methods of learning, and voice recognition software can be key to catering to those who like to learn through listening.
+Students at all stages have different methods of learning, and speech to text software can be key to catering to those who like to learn through listening.

 The Visual, Auditory, Reading/writing and Kinetic (VARK) model, created by Neil.
 D Fleming, is popular method of determining a person's preference for how they are taught.
 Those who lean towards auditory learning are more comfortable using speech to express their ideas and thoughts and listening to notes instead of reading or utilising movement to learn.